 According to the survey results, security is the top reason to move to IPv6 (in yet another blow to work-at-home proponents, few seemed to care about how IPv6 could help enable effective teleworking).

-of respondents said they'd inventoried their existing devices
+About 43 percent of respondents said they'd inventoried their existing devices for IPv6-readiness.

 Overall, the Cisco/Market Connections data seems to jibe with what we've been hearing about IPv6 to date.
 But here's the info nugget we think says the most.
 The one that stops us from scratching our heads and makes us say, "Ah-ha, that's interesting."